shivanand217/System-Design---Clean-Code/README.md

 # System-Design-And-Clean-Code-Concepts
 Collection of some broad system design and clean coding concepts to adhere for becoming a better software engineer.
-Be a better software engineer, one day at a time.
+Improving one day at a time.

 ### Databases.